 - Vive: shelter, legal assistance, and medical care for homeless asylum seekers;

 - Priscilla Project: pregnancy mentoring for refugees and/or low-income women, to promote healthy moms and babies;

-- Parent-Child Home Program: evidence-based early childhood literacy and school readiness program; an affiliate of the national PCHP;
+- ParentChild+: evidence-based early childhood literacy and school readiness program; an affiliate of the national ParentChild+;

 - ESL Initiative: in-home, volunteer-led classes teaching conversational English for everyday life;

-Stemming from its work with refugee communities in Buffalo, JRCHC operates a Global Health Program, with three medical clinics in Africa and a mobile primary care program in Nepal.
-The Adama Martha Memorial Health Center opened in 2015 in Kono District, Sierra Leone and has served thousands of patients.
-JRCHC opened the Wellness Clinic in Goma, Democratic Republic of Congo in November 2016, with a priority for pregnant women and traumatized children.
-Most recently, JRCHC opened Orfonthy Community Health Center in Port Loko District, Sierra Leone in October 2017 in partnership with the US-based NGO EduNations.
+Stemming from its work with refugee communities in Buffalo, Jericho Road operates global health programs, with four medical clinics in Africa and a mobile primary care program in Nepal.
+The Adama Martha Memorial Community Health Center opened in 2015 in Kono District, Sierra Leone and has served thousands of patients.
+Jericho Road opened the Wellness Clinic in Goma, Democratic Republic of Congo in November 2016, with a priority for pregnant women and traumatized children.
+In October 2017, Jericho Road opened Orfonthy Community Health Center in Port Loko District, Sierra Leone in partnership with the US-based NGO EduNations.
 In August 2018, Jericho Road launched a mobile healthcare program via motorbike to the remote mountain villages of Hagam and Hapra in Sindhupalchok District, Nepal.
 Most recently, Jericho Road has opened a third health center in Sierra Leone in the village of Komao, also located in Kono District.

 In 2020, Jericho Road treated over 25,000 unique patients, but demand for affordable, quality primary care continues to grow.
 In 2021, Jericho Road will move its smaller East Side location into a brand new health center building and will open a new West Side clinic and education space specifically for its growing family medicine residency program.